 The assessment itself consists of 177 sets of paired statements; for each set, the employee indicates the extent to which each set of statements describe them.
 Upon completion, the assessment rank-orders a person's talent themes (i.e., strengths) from 1 to 34, with 1 indicating your top strength and 34 your bottom strength.
-The 34 talent themes fall into one of four "domains" or categories that include strategic thinking, executing, influencing and relationship building.
+The 34 talent themes fall into one of four categories that include strategic thinking, executing, influencing and relationship building.
 Overall, the assessment provides up to 278,256 combinations of the 34 themes.

 CliftonStrengths vs. Strengths Profile

 The CliftonStrengths and Strengths Profile assessments are similar in that they are embedded within the positive psychology and strengths framework.
 Their common theoretical backgrounds are reflected in the feedback each user receives on their most relevant strengths.
 By providing this feedback, each hopes to develop individuals by giving them a deeper understanding of what motivates them, as well as how that manifests itself in their interactions with others and the way they approach their work.
 However, the Strengths Profile diverges from CliftonStrengths in that the former offers insights into a person's weaknesses.
 This is an important distinction that reflects differing philosophical perspectives regarding performance.